Hoskins Global Scholars Program

 Note: A Hoskins proposal for an international experience must be completely separate from a BGSU education abroad trip.

 - Full-time student in good standing.
-Preference given to sophomores, juniors or graduate students.
+Preference given to upper-class students.
 (Students should return to campus after the semester abroad.)

 - GPA minimum of 3.2 GPA and be a member of the Honors College

 - A proposal for an international experience of at least 3-4 weeks, during the Winter Session or Summer Semester

 - Preference for little or no previous study abroad experience.

 - An online application - for Summer 2022 available through AcademicWorks.